Atypical Depression: Symptoms, Causes And Treatments

 Psychotherapeutic intervention It is very relevant in the treatment of atypical depression, since it allows patients to be trained in a large number of habits and social skills that will allow them to improve their quality of life (without completely making the symptoms disappear).

-You may be interested: Apathy: Meaning, Symptoms and How to Overcome it
+You may be interested: How to Choose Between Group or Individual Therapy

 Specifically, cognitive behavioral therapies allow acting on both daily behavioral habits and ideas, beliefs and thinking styles, to achieve effects both on actions linked to movement and interaction with the environment and on the mind and the way in which the one who perceives and interprets what is happening.